jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Connecting to TACC.rst

 Requesting a Node Through idev
 ------------------------------
-Another way to do this is through idev, the interactive development environment for TACC systems: https://docs.tacc.utexas.edu/software/idev/
+Another way to get access to a compute node is using the command line command idev, the interactive development environment for TACC systems: https://docs.tacc.utexas.edu/software/idev/

-The idev command both handles submitting the request for a compute node and automatically creates an interactive terminal connection to your requested node allowing you to execute scripts and manage files with real-time feedback.
+The idev command both handles submitting the request for a compute node and automatically creates an interactive terminal connection to your requested node allowing you to execute scripts and manage files with real-time feedback directly in the terminal.

 Extra information
 -----------------